An exciting birding exploration of this bird-rich Caribbean island covering endemics, regional specialities and North American migrants.

 The final morning can be spent relaxing or birding around the gardens or trails, or perhaps enjoying the excellent 40-ft swimming pool, before we leave for Montego Bay and our departure flight, arriving London in the morning of Mon 22 January.

-Accommodation six nights at the Green Castle Estate, a historic and remarkably beautiful 1600 acre property located on the north coast of Jamaica.
+Accommodation seven nights at the Green Castle Estate, a historic and remarkably beautiful 1600 acre property located on the north coast of Jamaica.
 All rooms are en-suite.
-One night on arrival at a comfortable hotel close to the airport.

-Food is usually served as a set meal featuring excellent home cooking in the local style.
+Food is usually served as a set meal/buffet featuring excellent home cooking in the local style.
 Vegetarian and other diets are welcome.
+Jamaican food is generally simple and tasty.
+Here are a few of the local dishes you may be offered;

 Walking is generally light/moderate, though there are some trails where a level of exertion is required.
 There will be some uphill track and road walking, and trails can be in poor condition in places.
 You need an average level of fitness for this holiday.